inaka/cowboy-trails/README.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 ```

-To generate the required plt, just run `make plt-all` once and then you can
+To generate the required plt, just run `rebar3 dialyzer` once and then you can
-run `make tests` (or `make quicktests`) as many times as you like.
+run `rebar3 ct` as many times as you like.